Capital Street Pavement Management Program

 Cracks in the pavement are sealed to prevent moisture from entering the base and sub-base of a roadway, reducing pavement failures and potholes and extending the pavement life.

 Asphalt rejuvenation is used on streets to restore the original pavement properties that degrade over time by oxidation and weathering.
 The rejuvenation process happens in three steps.
 During the first step, an oil based emulsion is sprayed onto the street.
 To minimize tracking of the emulsion onto nearby surfaces during the curing process, the second step is to apply a layer of washed sand on top of the emulsion.
 The final step in rejuvenation is to sweep the street to remove the sand.
 The city has contracted with Pavement Restoration to conduct asphalt rejuvenation within the city.
-A description of their process can be found here.
+Description of the asphalt rejuvenation process

 In response to questions from the community regarding the asphalt rejuvenatino program, staff will be providing more advanced notice and additional signage before future treatments begin.
 Please see these frequently asked questions for additional information about the process and product used .